The Wedding at Cana

 "Do whatever he tells you"

-Jesus's own response is notably reluctant: "Woman, why do you involve me?
-My hour has not yet come" (John 2:4, NIV) — language that suggests he does not consider this the moment to begin revealing himself.
+Jesus's own response is notably reluctant: "O woman, what have you to do with me?
+My hour has not yet come" (John 2:4, RSV-CE) — language that suggests he does not consider this the moment to begin revealing himself.
 His mother doesn't argue the point.
-She simply turns to the servants and says, "Do whatever he tells you" (John 2:5, NIV), a instruction that assumes he will act regardless of what he has just said.
+She simply turns to the servants and says, "Do whatever he tells you" (John 2:5, RSV-CE), a instruction that assumes he will act regardless of what he has just said.
 It's one of the few moments in the Gospels where another person's confidence in Jesus visibly outpaces his own stated timeline — and the story sides with her.

 Ordinary water, extraordinary quantity

-What happens next is described with careful, almost mundane detail: six stone jars used for ceremonial washing, each holding twenty to thirty gallons, filled with plain water at Jesus's instruction (John 2:6-7, NIV).
-When it's drawn out and tasted, the master of the banquet is startled — not because it's become wine, but because it's better than what was served first: "you have saved the best till now" (John 2:10, NIV).
+What happens next is described with careful, almost mundane detail: six stone jars used for ceremonial washing, each holding twenty or thirty gallons, filled with plain water at Jesus's instruction (John 2:6-7, RSV-CE).
+When it's drawn out and tasted, the master of the banquet is startled — not because it's become wine, but because it's better than what was served first: "you have kept the good wine until now" (John 2:10, RSV-CE).
 The sheer volume involved, well over a hundred gallons by any estimate, is often read less as a fix for one evening's shortage and more as a signal of the scale of abundance Jesus's presence brings — far more than the immediate need required.

 Why John calls it the first "sign"

-John closes the account with a line that reframes everything before it: "What Jesus did here in Cana of Galilee was the first of the signs through which he revealed his glory; and his disciples believed in him" (John 2:11, NIV).
+John closes the account with a line that reframes everything before it: "This, the first of his signs, Jesus did at Cana in Galilee, and manifested his glory; and his disciples believed in him" (John 2:11, RSV-CE).
 John's Gospel consistently uses "signs" rather than "miracles" for these events, treating each one as a pointer toward Jesus's identity rather than simply a demonstration of power.
 That a wedding's wine shortage was where this pattern began — quiet, domestic, prompted by his mother rather than a crowd's desperation — has made Cana a lasting reminder that his first public act was one of generosity in an entirely ordinary setting.

 Trivia